maneesha777/Datascience/python_oops_assignment/python_oops.md

 The code inside the try block will execute when there is no error in the program.
 Whereas the code inside the except block will execute whenever the program encounters some error in the preceding try block.

 ### Q24.
 What are the two most popular try statement variations?
 Ans.
+Try/except and try/except/except, are two different variations of try statement.

+You can define as many exception blocks as you want, i.e., multiple except clauses with different exception types in a single try block.
+Each except block will address a specific type of error.
+If the type of exception doesn't match any of the except blocks, it will remain unhandled and the program will terminate.

+` Syntax
+       try:
+         program code
+       except Exception Error Type 1:
+              exception handling code
+       except Exception Error Type 2:
+              exception handling code
+       except Exception Error Type :
+              exception handling code `

 ### Q25.
 What is the purpose of the raise statement?

 Ans.
-The raise keyword is used to raise an exception.
+The raise keyword is used to throw a Python exception manually.
 It raises an error and stops the control flow of the program.
+You can define what kind of error to raise, and the text to print to the user.

     Syntax: raise  {name_of_ the_ exception_class}